spacekookie/anprim/README.md

 A toy browser-engine which doesn't solve any problems and exists completely disconnected from reality (hence the name *rimshot*).
 It's my way of learning Rust a bit more intimately and hopefully understand a thing or two about browser design as well.

-## What can anprim do
+## What can it do

 Not much.

  - ✓ Parsing a simple HTML subset
- - ✗ Parsing a simple CSS subset
+ - ✓ Parsing a simple CSS subset
  - ✗ Create box-layouts from DOM tree
  - ✗ Rendering said box-layouts in less than O(2^n)